 In our part of the world, Culinary studies have long been thought of as a course taken by people who didn’t do well in school, but it’s a very tough and demanding career, which can also be quite lucrative.
 To say that a culinary course is tough is an understatement when Eugene joined the course they were 20 students in the class and only 3 students actually graduated!
 Fees for a 3 year diploma are about the same as the cost of a general business degree.

-With the growing popularity of TV cooking shows, traveling chefs, Celebrity Chefs and the demand for new tasty and healthy gourmet foods, it is no wonder that many men, and now women are choosing to take up careers in culinary.
+With the growing popularity of TV cooking shows, travelling chefs, Celebrity Chefs and the demand for new tasty and healthy gourmet foods, it is no wonder that many men, and now women are choosing to take up careers in culinary.

 Eugene got her first big break in her career at 22 years old.
 Moving to a foreign country and setting up a brand new commercial kitchen at one of Lusaka’s busiest hotels.